lonnblad/basic-otel-grafana-cloud-example/README.md

 ## Grafana Cloud Setup
+To sign up for Grafana Cloud, go to https://grafana.com/.

 ### Open Telemetry Collector
 To read more about Grafana and how to use the Open Telemetry Collector. https://grafana.com/docs/opentelemetry/collector/

-Replace the URLs and credentials in `.config/otel-collector.env` with your URLs and credentials.
+To configure the OTEL Collector for Grafana, simply replace the URLs and credentials in `.config/otel-collector.env` with your URLs and credentials.

-This is a good guide on how to retreive your URLs and credentials for Grafana Cloud. https://grafana.com/docs/opentelemetry/collector/send-otlp-to-grafana-cloud-databases/
+This guide can help you on how to retreive your URLs and credentials for Grafana Cloud. https://grafana.com/docs/opentelemetry/collector/send-otlp-to-grafana-cloud-databases/